Ultrahigh Poisson's ratio glasses: Introduction

-To test this hypothesis, we employ a simple glass forming model whose particles interact via a pairwise potential in which the stiffness associated with the short-range repulsion can be tuned via a single parameter (denoted Q), as shown in the inset of Fig.~\ref{fig:pr_vs_Q_and_varphi}.
-Using this model we create glasses --- with finite tensile yield-stresses \emph{and} at vanishing pressures --- that feature ultra-high PRs, higher than the current highest-PR laboratory metallic glass~\cite{ultra_high_PR_Demetriou_2011}.
-We investigate the mechanical disorder in our ultra-high PR glasses and show that they feature an abundance of very soft glassy defects, whose size increases with increasing PR.
-We then consider a measure of mesoscopic mechanical disorder (see precise definitions below), and establish a previously proposed relation between it and the density of glassy excitations.
-Finally, we discuss indications supporting that an unjamming-like mechanism is responsible for the ultra-high PRs of our computer glasses, and highlight an intriguing difference between the micromechanics of our ultra-high PR glasses and of soft-sphere packings.
+To test this hypothesis, we employ a simple glass forming model whose particles interact via a pairwise potential in which the stiffness associated with the short-range repulsion can be tuned via a single parameter (denoted Q, cf.~Fig.~\ref{fig:potential} below).
+Using this model, we create glasses --- with finite tensile yield-stresses \emph{and} at vanishing pressures --- that feature ultra-high PRs, higher than the current highest-PR laboratory metallic glass~\cite{ultra_high_PR_Demetriou_2011}.
+We discuss indications supporting that an unjamming-like mechanism is responsible for the ultra-high PRs of our computer glasses.
+This is done by investigating the structural properties and mechanical disorder of our ultra-high PR glasses and showing that they feature an abundance of very soft glassy defects, whose relative characteristic frequency decreases with increasing PR.
+We consider in addition a measure of mesoscopic mechanical disorder (see precise definitions below), and establish a previously proposed relation between it and the density of glassy excitations.
+Finally, we highlight an intriguing difference between the micromechanics of our ultra-high PR glasses and of soft-sphere packings near unjamming.
+All in all, our results demonstrate that unjamming phenomenology could be highly relevant for understanding the elastic properties of some atomistic, laboratory structural glasses.